 Full- and part-time Sam’s Club employees are allowed a certain number of call-ins, or days they can call in sick to work.
-Penalties for unapproved absences, arriving late, and leaving early are calculated using a point system.
-If you’ve earned paid time off, it can be used for sick days without penalty.
-For the full details of Sam’s Club’s call-in policy, see below.
+The company calculates penalties for unapproved absences, arriving late, and leaving early using a point system.
+If you’ve earned paid time off, you can use it for sick days without penalty.

 Sam’s Club Call-In Policy

 Sam’s Club has a low tolerance for “no call, no show” absences.
-You should always let your manager know you’ll be missing work before your shift is scheduled to start.
-New employees can be terminated after one “no call, no show” absence, current employees report.
+You should always let your manager know if you need to miss work, and it’s best to do it before your shift is scheduled to start.
+New employees can be terminated after just one “no call, no show” absence, current employees report.